-The net asset value of a series of units of a Fund, as of any Valuation Date, is equal to (i) the net asset value calculated in respect of that series of units on the immediately preceding Valuation Date; (ii) plus or minus that series' proportionate share of net change in working capital determined in respect of the relevant Valuation Date (not otherwise included in (iii) through (viii) below); (iii) plus the increase in the Fund's assets due to purchases of units of that series or reclassifications from another series into units of that series; (iv) minus the decrease in the Fund's assets due to redemptions of units of that series or reclassifications of units of that series into units of another series; (v) minus common expenses or series expenses attributable to that series of units and accrued on the relevant Valuation Date; (vi) minus any amounts payable to unitholders of record of that series on the relevant Valuation Date by way of distributions to all holders of units of that series whether or not paid on such Valuation Date; (vii) plus or minus that series' proportionate share of net income, interest, dividends and realized gains and losses; (viii) plus or minus that series' proportionate share of the market appreciation or depreciation of the portfolio assets of the Fund on the relevant Valuation Date from the previous day.
-The net asset value per unit of a series of units is then the net asset value for that series calculated on that Valuation Date divided by the number of units of that series then outstanding.
+The net asset value of a series of units of a Fund, as of any Valuation Date, is equal to (i) the net asset value calculated in respect of that series of units on the immediately preceding Valuation Date; (ii) plus or minus that series' proportionate share of net change in working capital determined in respect of the relevant Valuation Date (not otherwise included in (iii) through (viii) below); (iii) plus the increase in the Fund's assets due to purchases of units of that series or reclassifications from another series into units of that series; (iv) minus the decrease in the Fund's assets due to redemptions of units of that series or reclassifications of units of that series of units and accrued on the relevant Valuation Date; (v) minus common expenses or series expenses attributable to that series of units and accrued on the relevant Valuation Date by way of distributions to all holders of units of that series whether or not paid on such Valuation Date; (vii) plus or minus that series' proportionate share of net income, interest, dividends and realized gains and losses; (viii) plus or minus that series' proportionate share of the market appreciation or depreciation of the portfolio assets of the Fund on the relevant Valuation Date from the previous day.
+The net asset value per unit of a series of units of that series then outstanding.